 Loremasters, it’s time to educate the masses.
 Here’s how to explain Zoats to the uninitiated.

 With the return of the Zoat model, we’ve seen a lot of reactions from newer players of “What the heck is a Zoat?”
 Keep in mind, there is a whole bunch of players who weren’t even born since the last time there were Zoat models – so be nice.
-It seem like there might even be folks at GW who don’t know what a Zoat is…
+It seems like there might even be folks at GW who don’t know what a Zoat is…

 So here is a quick primer on the legendary creatures known as Zoats.